14 Combined Loads

 where:

-𝜌 = radial distance to point on cross-section (m, in.)
+𝜌 = radial distance from center to the point of interest on the cross-section [m, in.]

 For general problems, one may need to sum moments to calculate T, so it is important to remember that torque is the moment about the longitudinal axis of a body, or that component of the moment that causes the body to twist.
 Since this form of shear stress will be combined with transverse shear stress to get the total, understanding the sign of the shear stress will be important.

-As discussed in Section 12.1, the sign of shear stress is based on the orientation of the shear stress arrows on the stress element.To determine in which direction to draw a shear stress arrow on a stress element for a particular point, one must cut the body at one edge of the stress element that represents the point and visualize the direction in which the shear load would act across the cut.
+As discussed in Section 12.1, the sign of shear stress is based on the orientation of the shear stress arrows on the stress element that represents the stress state of the point of interest.To determine in which direction to draw a shear stress arrow on a stress element for a particular point, one must cut the body at one edge of the stress element and visualize the direction in which the shear load would act across the cut.

-For example, in Figure 14.7, the stress element is shown to be in the L-H plane.
-When the cylinder is cut at the top of the stress element, we examine the bottom section of the cylinder and note that the reaction torque at the cut surface goes in the opposite direction to that which is applied at the bottom surface.
-This results in a counterclockwise reaction torque at the cut, which means that the top section tends to want to twist (and exert a force) from left to right across the top edge of the element.
+For example, in Figure 14.8 below, the stress element is shown to be in the L-H plane.
+When the cylinder is cut at the top of the stress element, we examine the bottom section of the cylinder and note that the reaction torque at the cut surface should be opposite in direction to that which is applied at the bottom surface.
+This results in a counterclockwise (from the top view perspective) reaction torque at the cut, which means that the top section tends to want to twist (and exert a force) from left to right across the top edge of the stress element.

-If the longitudinal axis is positive upwards, the top face is a positive face.
-In addition, if the horizontal axis is positive to the right, the rightwards shear force arrow is in the positive direction.
-Together this means that the shear stress can be concluded to be positive since we would have a positive shear force on a positive face.
+If the longitudinal axis is positive upwards, the top face of the element is a positive L face.
+In addition, if the horizontal axis is positive to the right, the rightwards shear force arrow acts in the positive H direction.
+A positive H force on the positive L face constitutes a positive shear stress.

-Similarly, when the cut is made at the bottom edge of the element, we can examine the top section of the cylinder for which equilibrium dictates that there is a clockwise reaction moment at the cut edge.
+Similarly, when the cut is made at the bottom edge of the element, we can examine the top section of the cylinder, for which equilibrium dictates that there is a clockwise (again, based on top view) reaction moment at the cut edge.
 This means that the bottom section tends to want twist from right to left across the bottom element edge.
-If the L axis is positive upwards so that the top face is a positive face, and the H axis is positive to the right, the leftwards shear force would be a negative force acting on a negative face, so the shear stress would still be concluded to be positive.
+The right to left arrow on the bottom face of the element represents a negative H force on a negative L face.
+The double negative indicates a positive shear stress, confirming the result obtained above from studying the bottom section of the cylinder.

 If the H axis were to be oriented to be positive to the left instead, then this same shear stress would be negative.
 The same can be said if the H axis is positive to the right but the L axis is positive downwards.